eeroolli/Win-Android-Photo-Sync-with-SSH-and-Rsync/readme.md

 ssh-keygen -t ed25519
 ssh-copy-id -p u0_592@the-ipnumber-of-your-phone
 ~~~
 7. The following script will create a .bashrc on your phone, so that you do not need to start termux-wake-lock and sshd everytime.
-Edit it (note same info as in the import_config file.)
+Edit it (note same info as in the copy_config file.)
 Run it from WSL:
 ~~~
 ssh -i /path/to/your/private_key -p 8022 your_termux_user@your_phone_ip 'cat > ~/.bashrc' <<'EOF'
 # ~/.bashrc for Termux